 What about when buds keep growing new white pistils over and over?
 This is another version of foxtailing that is caused by heat and light stress.
 If it’s only happening to the parts of the plant closest to the light, that’s a sign that it’s being caused by stress instead of genetics.

 Good or Bad?
 Bad!
 This type of foxtailing is a sign that your buds are getting too much light and/or too much heat!
 These odd spires can also be accompanied by light bleaching and cooked leaves.
-Any one of these three signs is a message that your lights need to be backed off immediately to stave off any further damage.
-Although light bleaching and burned leaves are obviously damaged, foxtails don’t look damaged so much as they just look weird so they don’t seem to be a threat.
-Unfortunately they’re the harbingers of heat damage which means lost potency; if you see this type of foxtails on your buds, you’ve likely already lost potency to heat and now it’s a race to lose as little as you possibly can.
+Any one of these signs is a message that your lights need to be backed off immediately to halt any further damage.
+Although light bleaching and burned leaves are obviously damaged, foxtails don’t look damaged so much as they just look weird, so they don’t register as a threat to new growers.
+Unfortunately, they’re the harbingers of heat damage which means lost potency; if you see this type of foxtails on your buds, you’ve likely already lost potency to heat and now the mission is to lose as little as you possibly can.

-Luckily, this type of foxtailing is normally localized, so you’ll only see it in spot where light intensity is super-high.
+Luckily, this type of foxtailing is usually localized, so you’ll only see it in spots where light intensity is super-high.
 This usually means they’ll be found in a small circle directly under the light, but that small circle gets larger as the light gets closer.